mprinc/TypeScript-Handbook/pages/Generics.md

 let myIdentity: {<T>(arg: T): T} = identity;
 ```

-Which leads us to writing our first generic interface.
+Which leads us to writing our first <span class='definition'>generic interface</span>.
 Let's take the object literal from the previous example and move it to an interface:

 ```ts